Greek Mythology: The Trojan War, the Iliad, and the Odyssey

 O BROTHER, WHERE ART THOU COMPARISON WORKSHEET (PDF) Viewing O Brother, Where Art Thou? after reading the Odyssey is a fun way to spot the many intentional connections between the epic poem and the film.
 Caution: The film is rated PG-13 for profanity, so preview the film yourself before showing it to students.

-MULTIPLE CHOICE EXAM + READING PASSAGE OVER THE EVENT OF THE TROJAN WAR Test your students' knowledge of the events of the Trojan War with this objective exam.
+MULTIPLE CHOICE EXAM + READING PASSAGE OVER THE EVENTS OF THE TROJAN WAR Test your students' knowledge of the events of the Trojan War with this objective exam.
 The ACT-style reading passage incorporates a section of the epic poem itself.